ITS 075: Orientation Overview

-During this workshop you should receive a printed copy of the appropriate version of our Technology and Library Services Welcome Letter (students, instructors, or employees).
+During this workshop you should receive a printed copy of the appropriate version of our Information Technology Services Welcome Letter (students, instructors, or employees).
 This letter should also be distributed by Human Resources to new employees and by Student Services to new students.

 By the end of this session participants will be able to:

-- perform a query of the (new) People Search database (video tutorial)
+- perform a query of the People Search database (video tutorial)

 - access your New River email account

 - access the Blackboard Learn 9 learning management system